 - Remind families to talk with their child about the upcoming school year and share their excitement about what their child will be learning in kindergarten.
 Some schools build excitement by hosting a summer family potluck or park play date to bring families and their children together.

-- To help families get a preview of elementary and secondary curriculum, the ISBE website contains information for families about the Illinois Learning Standards, which establish expectations for what all students should know and be able to do at each grade level.
+- To help families get a preview of elementary and secondary curriculum, the Illinois State Board of Education (ISBE) website provides information for families about the Illinois Learning Standards.
+Read more at Standards and Instruction.
+These standards establish expectations for what all students should know and be able to do at each grade level.